m7a/bo-ial/README.md

 ## `boxes.xml` -- Link Collections in Boxes

-To be a useful homepage, IAL tries to crunch as many links on the space as reasonable.
+To be a useful homepage, IAL tries to crunch as many links into the space as reasonable.
 To achieve some structure, it allows categorizing the links into _boxes_.
 The structuring of the boxes is entirely left to the user.
 By default, IAL expects the boxes to contain a title as `<h2>` tag and links in unsorted